Bella the dog in a pumpkin costume

 Read time: 4 mins

-As Halloween approaches, it's the perfect opportunity to revel in the festivities with your precious pup.
+Halloween is a perfect opportunity to revel in the festivities with your precious pup.
 Let's be honest, nobody cares about what the humans are dressing up as this halloween.
 If it’s not a dog in a pumpkin costume, we don't want to know.

 However, it can be an overly-stimulating time for our pooches and there is always the risk that they may eat something they shouldn’t.